madgicaltechdom/playwrightdemo/README.md

 - **Modular Test Files:** Organize tests by scenario type for clarity and maintainability.
 - **Page Object Model:** Encapsulate all UI interactions in POMs using resilient selectors (`getByRole`, `getByLabel`, `getByTestId`).
 - **Test Data Management:** Use shared helpers and factories; avoid hardcoded sensitive data.
-- **Assertions:** Assert both UI and network responses where relevant.
-Use helpers like `expectApiResponse` for network checks.
+- **Assertions:** Assert UI responses and visible state.
+Focus on user-facing flows and UI validation.
 - **Accessibility:** Use the `axeHelper.ts` for automated accessibility checks in UI/UX tests.
 For manual accessibility checks, consider using browser plugins like [axe DevTools](https://www.deque.com/axe/devtools/) or [WAVE](https://wave.webaim.org/).
 - **Test Hygiene:** Clean up test data after each test (clear cookies, local storage, etc.).
 - **Tags:** Use tags in test titles for filtering and reporting.
 Common tags: